core-wg/href/draft-ietf-core-href.md

 [^status]: (This "cref" paragraph will be removed by the RFC
     editor:)\\
-    After approval of -28, the present revision `-29` pulls in the newest URI Schemes and assigns URI scheme numbers for them; it also adjusts the content-format registration to follow the preferred string format defined in Section 4.1.4 of RFC 9876.
-    This is now intended to be ready for integration into the IANA database.
+    After approval of -28 and nit fixes in -29, the present revision `-30` contains two more small fixes for nits that were uncovered in the RPC intake process.

 --- middle